 Of course, simply using a mobile device as a pocket version of a PC interface can be useful out in the field, but the best app for the job is one that also uses all of the functionality that the device offers.
 A good CMMS app goes one step (or two, or three steps) beyond, using built-in device features, such as a smartphone camera, to add rich content to database entries.
 When asset condition data is able to be viewed in photo or video form, you can get a better sense of what a work order entails.

-QR code scanning is another powerful tool for a maintenance technician on the go.
+QR code or barcode scanning is another powerful tool for a maintenance technician on the go.
 Where are assets, parts or work order locations on a map?
 CMMS apps can give technicians this info in a hurry all with a smartphone scan.

 Our Asset Essentials solution has a user-friendly mobile app that not only offers all the desktop features on the go but also takes advantage of user device functionality.